cloudyspells/PsrAzDo-workbooks/README.md

 This repository contains an Azure Monitor Workbooks deployment written in [Bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/) for analyzing [PSRule.Rules.AzureDevOps](https://github.com/cloudyspells/PSRule.Rules.AzureDevOps) results captured to an Azure Log Analytics workspace.
-Azure Pipelines and GitHub Actions yaml templates are included to setup a daily analysis of Azure DevOps projects with PSRule.
+Azure Pipelines and GitHub Actions yaml templates are included to setup a daily analysis of Azure DevOps Organizations with PSRule.
+The analysis will loop through all projects in the organization and capture the results.

 [![Demo](https://img.youtube.com/vi/dG0kfg87u9U/0.jpg)](https://www.youtube.com/watch?v=dG0kfg87u9U)